-We test for Granger causality using multivariate VAR model specified in first difference to ensure stationarity of the variables.
+We test for Granger causality using multivariate VAR model specified in first difference to ensure stationarity of Corresponding tables and charts to show VAR stability were not reported in the paper to economize on space but can be provided upon request. the variables.
 The granger causality test assumes that the information relevant to the prediction of the respective variables is contained solely in the time series data on these variables.
 For two I(1) variables x and y, we say that x causes y if the lagged Δx variables in the Δy equation are jointly significant and vice versa for the causality from Δy to Δx .
 The results of the Granger Causality tests are reported in Appendix A6.

 The results of the granger causality show either a rejection or acceptance of the null hypothesis.
-When the decision is reject the null hypothesis Ho: Y does not Granger Cause X, it means that Y granger causes X. For instance, when the null hypothesis ΔLNKSH_USD does not Granger Cause ΔLNSE_ALL_SHARE is rejected, meaning the exchange rate (KSH_USD) granger cause the stock price (NSE_ALL_SHARE) and vice versa.
+When the decision is reject the null hypothesis Ho: Y does not Granger Cause X, it means that Y granger causes X. For instance, when the null hypothesis Δ LNKSH_USD does not Granger Cause Δ LNSE_ALL_SHARE is rejected, meaning the exchange rate (KSH_USD) granger cause the stock price (NSE_ALL_SHARE) and vice versa.